lincolntracy/lincoln_mainroad_ver2/content/research.md

 ## Peer-Reviewed Publications

 ### Accepted/In press
+**Tracy LM**, Gold M, Braaf S, & Cleland H (accepted 10/02/2022).
+Treatment Decisions in Patients with Potentially Non-Survivable Burn Injury in Australia and New Zealand: A Registry-based Study. *Journal of Burn Care & Research*.

 Perkins M, Wood F, Griffin B, Gus E, Carney B, Teague WJ, & **Tracy LM** (accepted 1/12/2021).
 Variation in burn wound management approaches for paediatric burn patients in Australia and New Zealand. *ANZ Journal of Surgery*.

 Singer Y, **Tracy LM**, Menezes H, Cleland H, Perrett T, Wood F, Harvey L (accepted 27/08/2021).
 “The home, the bathroom, the taps, and hot water”: The contextual characteristics of tap water scalds in Australia and New Zealand. *Burns*.